ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-112424.md

 ## Items of Note

+### Another "interview" might be on the way

+A couple weeks back, we became aware of a video ["Pony Language - First Impression [Programming Languages Episode 34]"](last-week-in-pony-111024.md#first-impressions-video) by Mike Shah.
+Sylvan and I both loved it.
+I reached out to Mike and the 3 of us are planning on having a chat next week.
+It might be recorded, in which case, you can expect to see it on YouTube and announced here at some point.

 ### Office Hours

 Office Hours this past week was myself, Adrian, and Red.
 This conversation was driven by Adrian and started from [a Zulip thread](https://ponylang.zulipchat.com/#narrow/channel/189934-general/topic/Office.20Hours.2011.2F18.2F2024).